BookingBug/dev.bookingbug.com/docs/rest-api/admin-bookings.md

 ## Cancel Booking

 Cancel a booking using the admin booking end-point.
-When cancelling a booking you can supply cancellation reason with `"cancel_reason": "string"` and notify the user/admin with `"notify": true`
+When cancelling a booking you can supply cancellation reason with `"cancel_reason": "string"` and notify the user/admin with `"notify": true` parameter.

 <pre>POST /api/v1/admin/{company_id}/bookings/{id}/cancel</pre>